kanboard/kanboard/doc/creating-projects.markdown

-Creating projects
+Creating Projects
 =================

 Kanboard can handle multiple projects.
-There are two kinds of project:
+There are two kinds of projects:

-- Project with mutliple users (you work in team)
+- Team projects
 - Private project for a single user

 Creating projects for multiple users